10 Best Ice Packs for Runners Tested

 Is it comfortable?

 It’s a more than tolerable process.
 You are required to wear some protective cover on your extremities — and the worst you are likely to face is some pins and needles afterwards.

 Everyone’s experience is different but ideally, you will feel relaxed, more energetic and in a good mood (due to the release of endorphins and hormones).
 Not to mention the easing of accumulated inflammatory wear and tear on the body.

 Can I catch a cold because of this procedure?

 No, a CryoTherapy session raises your body’s internal temperature for just a short time, which is meant to stimulate your immune system, potentially increasing your ability to fight off a cold.

 We like to provide a balanced view of a topic and there is no doubt full body CryoTherapy has its skeptics.
-WebMD has offered a few helpful opinions (some positive, some skeptical) on this style of CryoTherapy.
+WebMD has offered a few helpful opinions (some positive, some skeptical).